ksu-is/Discord-Study-Bot/projectroadmap.md

 - [x] Get and Run code for porject

 # Sprint 2
-- [o] Establish Roadmap
+- [ ] Establish Roadmap
-- [o] Atleast 6 commits to repository -- curently 1
+- [ ] Atleast 6 commits to repository -- curently 1
-- [o] Add useful comments to comits.
+- [ ] Add useful comments to comits.
-- [o] Implement ability to change download quality
+- [ ] Implement ability to change download quality

 # Sprint 3
-- [o] Implement ability to give file a custom name
+- [ ] Implement ability to give file a custom name
-- [o] Add more commits and keep coding
+- [ ] Add more commits and keep coding
-- [o] Create PowerPoint slide for marketing the project
+- [ ] Create PowerPoint slide for marketing the project

 # Present
-- [o] Schedule a presenting time
+- [ ] Schedule a presenting time
-- [o] Record the presentation
+- [ ] Record presentation
-- [o] DONE
+- [ ] Finished Product